iranjodh/kickstarter-analysis/README.md

 2)

 - What can you conclude about the Outcomes based on Goals?
+-

 - What are some limitations of this dataset?
+One of the biggest limitation of this dataset that there is no information as to why the shows were failed and cancelled.
+If we were to make the correct deciions for the future this type of data can be very relevent.

 - What are some other possible tables and/or graphs that we could create?
+  We didn't do any anlyses for spaces sub category which could also provide us with more relevent informatoion about the data set.
+We could also a do a concise pie chart comparing the %age of successful failed and cancelled in adddition to Bar and line charts.